Nashville Predators: New ownership group

 On June 22, 2011, the Predators unveiled their modified logo set for the 2011–12 season.
 With the color scheme simplified to blue, gold, and white and eliminating orange, silver, and steel, the Predators cleaned up their primary logo and wordmark.
 A new alternate logo incorporating elements from a guitar pick and the Tennessee state flag was also introduced.
 Home jerseys changed from blue to gold.

 In the beginning of the 2011–12 season, on November 3, 2011, the Predators signed goaltender Pekka Rinne to a seven-year, $49 million deal.
 It was the largest contract awarded in Predators' history, as well as making Rinne the highest-paid goaltender in the NHL that year.
 On February 27, 2012, during the NHL's trade deadline, the Predators acquired Andrei Kostitsyn and Paul Gaustad from the Montreal Canadiens and the Buffalo Sabres, respectively.
 The Predators surrendered draft picks to bolster their team for the 2012 playoffs.
 The season also saw the return of Russian forward Alexander Radulov to the Predators after a four-year hiatus to play in the Kontinental Hockey League (KHL).
 For the second year in a row, and the second time in the team's history, the Predators won a first-round series in the Stanley Cup playoffs, defeating the Red Wings in a best-of-seven series 4–1.
 However, for the second year in a row, the Predators were ousted in the Western Conference second round, this time to the Phoenix Coyotes.

-The following 2012–13 season as a result of the 2012–13 NHL lockout.
+The following 2012–13 season was shortened to 48 games as a result of the 2012–13 NHL lockout.
 The Predators failed to qualify for the playoffs in the shortened season, the first time they failed to do so since the 2008–09 season.
 After the season, the Predators signed Weber through a front-loaded $110 million, 14-year offer sheet, $68 million of it as a signing bonus, from the Philadelphia Flyers on July 19.
 The offer sheet was the richest in NHL history in terms of total money, money per season, and length, surpassing the previous offer sheet record set by Thomas Vanek.

-The following season saw the departure of center David Legwand, the first player ever drafted by the Predators, the club's all-time leading scorer, and was co-leading scorer for the season at the time.
-Agreeing to waive his "no-trade clause", he was traded on March 5, 2014, to his hometown team, the Detroit Red Wings, in exchange for prospect forward Calle Jarnkrok, forward Patrick Eaves and a third-round pick in the upcoming 2014 NHL Entry Draft.
+The following season saw the departure of center David Legwand, the first player ever drafted by the Predators, the club's all-time leading scorer, and co-leading scorer for the season at the time.
+Agreeing to waive his "no-trade clause", he was traded on March 5, 2014, to his hometown team, the Detroit Red Wings, in exchange for prospect forward Calle Järnkrok, forward Patrick Eaves and a third-round pick in the upcoming 2014 NHL entry draft.
 After missing the playoffs for the second season in a row, the Predators opted not to renew the contract of Barry Trotz as their head coach after 15 years, although he was offered an unnamed position within the organization.
 On May 6, 2014, the Predators announced Peter Laviolette as their new head coach.